Obstetrics: Historical role of gender

 Women and men inhabited very different roles in natal care up to the 18th century.
 The role of a physician was exclusively held by men who went to university, an overly male institution, who would theorize anatomy and the process of reproduction based on theological teaching and philosophy.
 Many beliefs about the female body and menstruation in the 17th and 18th centuries were inaccurate; clearly resulting from the lack of literature about the practice.
 Many of the theories of what caused menstruation prevailed from Hippocratic philosophy.
 Midwives, meaning "with woman", were those who assisted in the birth and care of both born and unborn children, a position historically held mainly by women.

 During the birth of a child, men were rarely present.
 Women from the neighbourhood or family would join in on the process of birth and assist in many different ways.
 The one position where men would help with the birth of a child would be in the sitting position, usually when performed on the side of a bed to support the mother.

-Men were introduced into the field of obstetrics in the nineteenth century and resulted in a change of the focus of this profession.
-Gynaecology directly resulted as a new and separate field of study from obstetrics and focused on the curing of illness and indispositions of female sexual organs.
-This had some relevance to some conditions as menopause, uterine and cervical problems, and childbirth could leave the mother in need of extensive surgery to repair tissue.
-But, there was also a large blame of the uterus for completely unrelated conditions.
-This led to many social consequences of the nineteenth century.
+Men entered the field of obstetrics in the nineteenth century, resulting in a change of focus within the profession.
+Gynecology developed as a new and separate field of study from obstetrics, focusing on the curing of illness and indispositions of female sexual organs, encompassing conditions such as menopause, uterine and cervical problems, and tissue damage as a result of childbirth.